 \section{Relation between lifting polynomials and graph polynomials}

 In this section, focusing on $n$-paving matroids, we describe the relationship between the lifting polynomials introduced in Section~\ref{constructing} and the graph polynomials established in Section~\ref{sec 5}.
-Specifically, we will demonstrate the inclusion $I_{M}^{\lift}\subset I_{M}^{\gr}$, as sown in Theorem~\ref{inc}.
-Using this ideal containment, we proceed to present a finite generating set for $I_{M}$, where $M$ represents an $n$-paving matroid devoid of vertices of degree exceeding two; refer to Corollary~\ref{fin} and Remark~\ref{fin rel}.
+Specifically, we will demonstrate the inclusion $I_{M}^{\lift}\subset I_{M}^{\gr}$, as shown in Theorem~\ref{inc}.
+Using this ideal containment, we proceed to present a finite set of defining equations for $V_{M}$, where $M$ represents an $n$-paving matroid devoid of vertices of degree exceeding two; refer to Corollary~\ref{fin} and Remark~\ref{fin rel}.
 Throughout this section, we use the notation from Section~\ref{sec 5}, and Notation~\ref{initial notation}.